By Audley Myanmar specialist Will

-The Ayeyarwady and Chindwin Rivers run through the heart of Burma and have long played an important role in trade with bordering countries.
-Conveniently linking a number of important cities and towns including Yangon, Mandalay and the temples of Bagan, a cruise in Burma allows you to slow the pace, and visit fascinating historical sites as well as small communities that would be inaccessible by road.
+The Ayeyarwady and Chindwin Rivers run through the heart of Myanmar and have long played an important role in trade with bordering countries.
+Conveniently linking a number of important cities and towns including Yangon, Mandalay and the temples of Bagan, a cruise in Myanmar allows you to slow the pace, and visit fascinating historical sites as well as small communities that would be inaccessible by road.

 U Bein's Bridge is the world’s longest wooden footbridge